Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Results

-An alternative strategy is to sample neighbors, which generates estimates for Neighbor Similarity.
-Figure \ref{fig.sampling} provides initial evidence that sampling can be effective.
+Neighbor Similarity is more burdensome computationally than simply running the classifier.
+However, the computation is infinitely parallelizable: classifier evaluation for one neighbor is completely independent of that for other neighbors.
+An alternative strategy is to sample neighbors, thereby generating estimates for Neighbor Similarity.
+Figure \ref{fig.sampling} provides some evidence that sampling can be effective.
 It is based on the entire 5869-element read dataset.
 The $x$-axis is the number of reads sampled; the order was randomized for each read.
 The $y$-axis is more complicated.
-For each read $R$ and sample size $k$ we calculated a partial Neighbor Similarity $\mbox{NS}(R, k)$ using (\ref{eq.ns}).
-Then for each $k$, we fitted a linear model with $\mbox{NS}(\cdot, 404) = \mbox{NS}$ as response and $\mbox{NS}(\cdot, 1), \dots, \mbox{NS}(\cdot, k)$ as predictors.
-Finally, the $y$ axis contains values of relative root mean squared error (RRMSE)\footnote{The square root of the mean squared error for the linear model divided by the mean response.} for each model.
+For each read $R$ and sample size $k$ we calculated a partial Neighbor Similarity $\text{NS}(R, k)$ using (\ref{eq.ns}).
+Then for each $k$, we fitted a linear model with $\text{NS}(\cdot, 404) = \text{NS}$ as response and $\text{NS}(\cdot, 1), \dots, \text{NS}(\cdot, k)$ as predictors.
+Finally, the $y$-axis contains values of relative root mean squared error (RRMSE---the square root of the mean squared error for the linear model divided by the mean response) for each model.
 From the figure, an RRMSE of 5\% requires only 20 sampled neighbors, and there is minimal benefit from sample sizes exceeding 80.
-How these values scale with problem size is not clear.
-The hypothesis that they scale linearly is less than what one would wish.
+How general these results are, and in particular how values scale with respect to problem size, is not clear.